-2.2 Are joint ventures subject to merger control?
+2.3 Are joint ventures subject to merger control?

-The creation of or the acquisition of control over a joint venture is subject to the Competition Act whenever the joint undertaking fulfils the functions of an independent economic entity on a lasting basis and meets the thresholds set out in question 2.3 below.
+The creation of or the acquisition of control over a jointly-controlled undertaking is subject to the merger control rules of the Competition Act whenever the joint undertaking fulfils the functions of an independent economic entity on a lasting basis and the thresholds set out in question 2.4 below are met.